MrMikeFloyd/resilient-example-spring/README.md

 ## FailingApp

 `failingApp` gives callers the most recent temperature reading for a given location.
-It fails faily often, so callers should handle these failures accordingly.
+It fails faily often thanks to serious monkey business:

+* ChaosMonkey: For 50% of all calls throws a `RuntimeException`, otherwise does nothing.
+* LatencyMonkey: For 50% of all calls waits for 15 seconds, otherwise does nothing.

 ## How to run